MannKind Corporation (MNKD) Shares Down Despite Recent Market Volatility

 Cantor Fitzgerald gave a rating of “Overweight” to MNKD, setting the target price at $3 in the report published on October 25th of the previous year.

-Volatility was left at 5.03%, however, over the last 30 days, the volatility rate increased by 7.04%, as shares sank -11.70% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +1.05% upper at present.
+Volatility was left at 5.01%, however, over the last 30 days, the volatility rate increased by 6.53%, as shares sank -7.34% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -6.07% lower at present.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at MNKD starting from Thomson David, who sale 7,000 shares at the price of $3.67 back on Aug 29.
-After this action, Thomson David now owns 726,035 shares of MannKind Corporation, valued at $25,690 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at MNKD starting from Castagna Michael, who sale 10,000 shares at the price of $5.27 back on Mar 01.
+After this action, Castagna Michael now owns 2,040,128 shares of MannKind Corporation, valued at $52,748 using the latest closing price.

-Galindo Alejandro, the EVP Endocrine Business Unit of MannKind Corporation, sale 4,615 shares at $3.85 during a trade that took place back on Aug 22, which means that Galindo Alejandro is holding 777,075 shares at $17,771 based on the most recent closing price.
+Thomson David, the EVP Genl Counsel & Secretary of MannKind Corporation, sale 7,000 shares at $3.67 during a trade that took place back on Aug 29, which means that Thomson David is holding 726,035 shares at $25,690 based on the most recent closing price.

 Stock Fundamentals for MNKD